lake-wg/edhoc/draft-selander-lake-traces.md

 NOTE 2.
 If not clear from the context, remember that CBOR sequences and CBOR arrays assume CBOR encoded data items as elements.

+NOTE 3.
+When the protocol transporting EDHOC messages does not inherently provide correlation across all messages, like CoAP, then some messages typically are prepended with connection identifiers and potentially a message_1 indicator (see Section 3.4.1 and Appendix A.3 of {{I-D.ietf-lake-edhoc}}).
+Those bytes are not included in the traces in this document.

 The traces in this draft are based on draft-ietf-lake-edhoc-11.
 A more extensive test vector suite and related code that was used to generate them can be found at: https://github.com/lake-wg/edhoc/tree/master/test-vectors-11.

 # Authentication with static DH, CCS identified by 'kid'